 Also, another great sign is that they involve the parents on field trips because it’s an excellent way to integrate Moms and Dads into the process.

 Of course, when all is said and done, how your children perform academically will have the biggest impact on your judgment.

 And, it should because top schools use techniques that boost their grades.
-After all, it’s no good doing all of the above if they continue to fail Math, English and Science.
+Your children should be able to stay on top of the latest methods and strategies needed to excel and score well in Math, English, and P4 Science.
+After all, it’s no good doing all of the above if they continue to fail in these subjects.